 Underwriters need to see a 60-day history of any account that’s being used for funds applied at closing.
 This includes both the earnest money and down payment funds.
 Moving money around from one account to another account could add layers of additional document requests.
 Non-payroll deposits may need to be sourced, which means getting 60-days of statements for all accounts where money is coming to and from.
 Getting additional documents means added time, and time can be scarce during a purchase contract period.

 Underwriters use income associated with the job(s) identified on the loan application.
 Those jobs are verified right before closing.
 I’ve seen situations where borrowers start new jobs during underwriting which can either delay an approval or overturn an approval.
-If there is nothing you can do about any situation involving your job … talk with your loan officer right away.
+Even if the new job pays more, talk to your loan officer before the change.
+If there is nothing you can do about the situation involving your job … talk with your loan officer right away.
+If you are paid hourly and your hours decrease, even by a little, talk with your loan officer right away.
+Bottom line, if anything at all changes with your job, talk to your loan officer.
 There can be solutions, but the sooner the better to have that discussion.

 This weekly Sponsored Column is written by Fountain Mortgage.
 Located in Prairie Village, Fountain Mortgage is dedicated to educating, and thus empowering, clients to make the best financial decision possible for their situation.
 Contact Fountain today.